Vunovati/otlp-js-demo/Readme.md

 All instrumentations are included in the @opentelemetry/auto-instrumentations-node by default.

 The list of available instrumentations is here: https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/node
 Auto instrumentation is a solid and easy option get started quickly.
-The possible downside is that it is not customizable which means it could introduce the noise of unnecessary spans.
+The possible downside is that it is not customisable, which could introduce the noise of unnecessary spans.

 ##### Manual instrumentation
 We select the instrumentation packages to use.
 We are also able to configure them which.
 In our example, we select HttpInstrumentation, FastifyInstrumentation and PinoInstrumentation.
-In addition we are able to configure our HttpInsturmentation to ignore the /healthckeck route.
+In addition we can configure our HttpInsturmentation to ignore the `/healthckeck` route.

 Node-fetch, which is based on undici does not work (yet?).
 Only the old stuff works.
 (TODO: find a name for that).